This post was originally published November 25, 2020.

 Get our best content on ecommerce marketing in your inbox 2 times a week

-One tactic we’ve seen work well for customers in the past has been running sweepstakes to future sales.
+One tactic we’ve seen work well for customers in the past has been running sweepstakes for future sales.

 And if you want to avoid simply discounting your products, you can always get creative with your Black Friday offers.

-In the past, we've seen merchants buy today and get a $20 gift card for future purchases.
+In the past, we've seen merchants offer options such as buy today and get a $20 gift card for future purchases.
 Or even offer a free limited-edition product with each purchase.

 You don’t want to change anything too dramatically, especially if your ads are already performing well.
 But tweaking ad text is an easy way to promote your offer without the shopper having to visit your site.